 The Red Cross provides a well-known babysitting program, and the organization will often bring the classes to schools and community centers near you.
 If you can't find a class near you, you can take it online.
 The Red Cross has a well-established reputation for preparing children and adults to stay safe in all sorts of circumstances—from natural disasters to house fires.

 Red Cross Babysitting Course Benefits

 While the online courses can be taken at your leisure, in-person classes often take up most of the day.
 Why does it take a whole day to learn the skills of babysitting?
-Unless your child happens to be an older sibling who actively cares your younger children, chances are she knows very little about the critical aspects of caring for youngsters.
+Unless your child happens to be an older sibling who actively cares for younger brothers or sisters, chances are they know very little about the critical aspects of caring for youngsters.
 And while some of those skills could be described as "common sense," many actually have to be taught.
 For example, when is it appropriate to call a parent, and when should you dial 911 immediately?
-What should they do if a child decides not to obey her?
-What questions should she be sure to ask parents before they leave her alone?
+What should they do if a child decides not to obey them?
+And what questions should they be sure to ask the parents of their young charges?

 After taking the class, your child will be better prepared to handle all the complications that come with standing in for parents.
 Perhaps just as important, they'll be able to include that they have taken a babysitting course when they advertise their babysitting services—and that's something that appeals to parents.
 Studies show 80% of parents are willing to pay more for a babysitter with these credentials.